cmkeys/DOD-research-and-development-FY-21-cmkeys/README.md

 1) The best available National Science Foundation spending is from FY18.
 We are making a projection to FY21.
 Major adjustments in geographic distribution in FY19 and FY20 will not show up, to say nothing of changes that will occur in FY21.

-2) NSF data lists a significant portion of DoD spending as "Undistributed," roughly $17 Billion.
-This is a result of DoD using "legacy systems" for a significant portion of its R&D accounting.
+2) After gathering all available State and Country data, we can only map $77,827,361,780 out of the total FY21 request of $107,901,057,000.
+The discrepancy of $30.07 Billion is a result of **two un-mappable pieces of NSF data**: "Undistributed" amounts totalling $24.1 Billion in FY21; and spending labeled "Other Areas" without country designation totalling $5.9 Billion in FY21.
+"Undistributed" amounts are a result of DoD using "legacy systems" for a significant portion of its R&D accounting.
 These legacy systems do not deliver reports by geographic distribution.
 Therefore, DoD reports these amounts in a separate category: "Undistributed".
 A separate portion of classified research is also reported as "Undistributed."
 These data are all absent from the QGIS projections.

-3) NSF data lumps some spending into regional clusters, e.g. Minor Outlying Islands, without clarifying country-by-country spending.
-Because individual countries are not specified, this data cannot be utliized.

-4) Funding for the Marshall Islands is underreported in the NSF FY18 dataset.
-US Army R&D funds for Kwajalein Atoll would add ~$400 million to the Marshall Islands total, not depicted in the QGIS projections.
+5) Funding for the Marshall Islands is underreported in the NSF FY18 dataset.
+US Army R&D funds for Kwajalein Atoll would add ~$400 million to the Marshall Islands total, not depicted in QGIS projections.

 Despite these limitations, the data provide a useful overview of R&D spending patterns for the U.S. Department of Defense.
 This global research enterprise spans over 60 countries.